 It is only a little further north, but seems miles away from the city.
 The story behind this temple is also quite interesting, as it used to house a high-class restaurant (actually a gisaeng similar to Japanese geisha or courtesan) before being transformed into a working temple.

-How to get to Gilsang: From Hansung University station (한성대입구역) line 4 (light blue line) take exit 6 and walk about 50m to Dongwon Mart, not the regular bus stop.
+How to get to Gilsangsa: From Hansung University station (한성대입구역) line 4 (light blue line) take exit 6 and walk about 50m to Dongwon Mart, not the regular bus stop.
 Then hop on the village bus (maeul bus) called Seongbuk 02 to the temple.
 You could also take bus 1111 or 2112, get off at the second stop, turn right at the first light and continue walking for around 10 mins.

-This is the star of the show and one of the most visited attractions in Seoul.
+This is the star of the show and one of the most visited tourist attractions in Seoul.
 Gyeongbokgung Palace was the main royal palace of the Joseon Dynasty and if you ask any local what to do in Seoul they will most likely suggest you not miss the palace and museum, they are beautiful.

 Originally built in 1395 and restored again between 1852-1919 after being almost destroyed by fire, the palace is a stunning testament to ancient Korean culture and architecture.
 There are two museums within the complex, The National Palace Museum of Korea is closer to Socheon and the National Folk Museum is closer to Bukchon.

-Other standouts at the complex include the changing of the guards at the main Gwanghwamun entrance, which consist of the tallest soldiers hand-picked from the military, the performance is one of the most authentic and unique things to see in Seoul.
+Other standouts at the complex include the changing of the guards at the main Gwanghwamun entrance, which consist of the tallest soldiers hand-picked from the military.
+The performance is one of the most authentic and unique things to see in Seoul.

 When last we checked the times were 10am and 2pm, and the Gate Guard Duty Performance at 11am and 1pm.
 Please double check the official times here so that you are not disappointed.
 There is also audio commentary and a free guided tour at 11am, 1,30pm and 3,30pm.